bustle/sammie/README.md

 `-e, --environment`: An environment name to deploy.
 Defaults to "development".
 `-p, --parameters`: A list of parameters to override in your template.

+sammie will automatically create an s3 bucket to upload your code.
+To change this to a different bucket, change `bucketName` in your `sam.json` template.

 ---

 ### Environments